 - my neighbor’s adorable and extremely stir-crazy kids have learned to scale the fence between our yards so that they can shout dinosaur facts at me

 - with the help of some CADding prefrosh and Selam I have built a pandemic platform for lockdown weightlifting (more on this later)

-- It’s time for those of you who might want to be bloggers to share your thoughts with the world!
+- it is time for those of you who might want to be bloggers to share your garbage with the world